 Pigeon Valley is a Natural Heritage Park in Durban, South Africa.
 It is a magnificent example of a small urban reserve with very high levels of biodiversity.
 It was established to provide protection for our vanishing coastal climax forest.
-About 11ha in extent, it overlooks Durban Bay.
+Only about 11ha in extent, it overlooks Durban Bay.
 Its south-facing slope is covered in canopy forest, while the north-facing slope has thorny thickets.
 An adjoining reservoir provides a tiny rectangular patch of coastal grassland – also a vanishing habitat.
 It’s a special place and is well worth a visit. see wikipedia.

 There are over 110 species of trees occurring in Pigeon Valley, almost all of which are locally indigenous, including the rare Natal Elm, and the Natal Forest Loquat.
 Large stands of Buckweed (Isoglossa woodii) grow in forest glades.